-If directed by Social Services, the parents of the child would then be contacted as would Social Services and/or the Police.
+The parents of the child would always then be contacted as would Social Services and/or the Police.

 If the child does not wish this inspection to take place, then it will not happen.
 Parents, Social Services and/or police are contacted.